Continued from part 2:

 While researching rack toys, I stumbled across Brian Heiler’s website Plaid Stallions.
 He had just sent out last call for submissions to a book he was putting together.
 I submitted several pictures, and while they did not make the final cut, Brian claims to be considering a sequel, so there is still a chance!
 You can read an interview he did with Collectors Weekly here, and read about and buy the Rack Toys book here.
 Brian has been running Plaid Stallions for eight years, congratulations Brian!
 Very impressive considering he updates almost every day!

-It was through Brian’s website (this post) that I found his friend Steve’s website Collecting Superman.
+It was through Brian’s website (this post) that I found his friend Steve’s website Collecting Superman (from the Internet Archive Wayback Machine).
 This was much closer to what I envisioned for the Harvey Mercheum, and I emailed Steve and told him so.
 We’ve been emailing on and off ever since.
 I must admit I’m jealous of Steve, as his personal collection is large enough to allow him to do several updates a week.
 My collection is not, that is why it is so important for this website to get guest submissions.

 One thing Brian and Steve have both done is to publish their own trading cards.
 Some day I would love to do a set of Harvey Mercheum cards.
 I would also love to do a coffee table book as well, if such a thing still exists when I get around to it!